smatsushima1/documentation/vba.md

 ### copyWIP

 - First, open a read-only version of the user-specified file in the previous step
+- An array is created from the values of of the second column in a table
+    - `Application.Transpose` must be used in order to turn the initial 2D array into a 1D array
-- Filters are then applied to a specfic worksheet
+- Filters are then applied to a specfic worksheet, using the transposed array as filter criteria
 - All data that is above the last line of data is copied onto a template file
     - `main_wip_ws.Cells(Rows.Count, 1).End(xlUp).Row` finds the last used row